cse110-sp24-group18/warmup-exercise/slider/slider-documentation.md

 # Slider Widget

 ## Overview
 - The slider widget provides a user-friendly interface element for adjusting values within a predefined range by sliding a handle along a track.
-User is asked how they are feeling and user can choose from Devastated to Amazing with its respective color and emoji.
+User is asked how they are feeling and user can choose from **Devastated** to **Amazing** with its respective background color and emoji.
+Additionally, choosing **Amazing** results in money emojis falling from the top of the screen to the bottom

 ### Wireframe
 - <img src="images/IMG_6194.jpg" alt="wireframe" width="300"/>